5 Tips the Pandemic Taught Us About How Online Scammers Target You

 A year of pandemic living has changed the nature of online shopping from a luxury to a necessity for many Americans.
 According to a new study released by Adobe, e-commerce sales are projected to land upwards of $930 billion this year (compared to $813B in 2020, and $573B in 2019), with projections of over $1 trillion for 2022.

 More online shopping means more opportunities for criminals to develop ways to dupe unwitting consumers with scams and identity theft.
-And criminals are getting good as faking out online shoppers and creating havoc.
+And criminals are getting good at faking out online shoppers and creating havoc.
 We are learning how the pandemic is shifting the ways online criminals work.
+It is not just that various online shopping websites are being affected.
+British multinational postal service Royal Mail, too, has not been spared!
+You could read more about The Royal Mail Text Scam Everything you need to know about it, in this blog post by UK Couponing.

 Impersonations are on the rise.
 The tricks and legit look of the scams have the smartest of us falling for them.